tushartyagi0507/Flimpire-GPT/README.md

 - Sign Up form page
 - Form Validation
 - Firebase npm install, and adding firebase to the project
+- create and sign in the user on the firebase
+- create Redux store and provide it to the app
+- Dispatch the action and update the redux store on sign in and sign out

 # Features of the App